-As a non-binary queer person growing up in the conservative church, Bryan’s upbringing was not always easy.
+As a non-binary queer person growing up in the conservative church, Jessye’s upbringing was not always easy.
 Isolation was usual but as most of us do, they found music.
-In particular, Bryan discovered the vulnerability and resilience of artists such as Joni Mitchell, Tori Amos, and Stevie Nicks to get through the tough times with a sense of positivity and rebellion.
+In particular, Jessye discovered the vulnerability and resilience of artists such as Joni Mitchell, Tori Amos, and Stevie Nicks to get through the tough times with a sense of positivity and rebellion.

 There is a tinge of the country genre on “Jeannie Francis” with multiple sounds spread around the mix creating a full sonic backdrop.
 This is